am-eric/Google-Data-Analytics-Project/README.md

 #### Conclusion

 Being my first analytics project, its has been insightful, challenging and interesting.
 It can always be improved and refined.
-I used my Data undefined